andy-a-d-nguyen/problem-solving-patterns/data-structures/singly-linked-lists/singly-linked-list.md

 - Set the next property of the 2nd to last node to be null
 - Set the tail to be the 2nd to last node
 - Decrement the length of the list by 1
 - Return the value of the node removed

+## Shifting

+Removing a node from the beginning of a linked list

+### Shifting Pseudocode

+- If there are no nodes, return undefined
+- Store the current head property in a variable
+- Set the head property to be the current head's next property
+- Decrement the length by 1
+- Return the value of the node removed